ueberauth/guardian_db/README.md

 ### Create your own Repo

 We created `Guardian.DB.Adapter` behaviour to allow creating other repositories for persisting JWT tokens.
-You need to implement only 5 methods to make Guardian.DB working with your preferred storage.
+You need to implement the `Guardian.DB.Adapter` behavior working with your preferred storage.